| |

 run AC curve is known as planning curve or

-- When the two SRAC curve intersects from one firm.-
+the envelope curve since it envelopes the SAC curve. - When the two SRAC curve intersects from one firm.-

 - SRAC curves touches the longer AC curve (SRAC)curves are tanget to LR Ac